ledisdb/ledisdb/doc/commands.md

 ### DECRBY key decrement

-Decrements the number stored at key by decrement. like DECR.
+Decrements the number stored at key by decrement. like `DECR`.

 **Return value**